 Learn to love Riads

-A riad is a traditional Moroccan guesthouse, and chances are you will be staying in at least one while in Morocco.
-Usually, riads are a couple stories with a big open courtyard in the middle.
+So what is a riad?
+A riad is a traditional Moroccan guesthouse, and chances are you will be staying in at least one while visiting Morocco.
+Usually, riads are a couple of stories with a big open courtyard in the middle.
 Bedrooms are on every side of the square.
 It is something that I found cute and fun at first, but I grew to hate them after six weeks.

-When we really tried we were able to get by in Chefchaouen and Essaouira for less that $25 a day, but some days in the bigger cities are going to run you upwards $30 a day (this is budget backpacking).
-If you’re looking for a little more of a mid-range experience then budget for about $40-50 a day.
+When we really tried we were able to get by in Chefchaouen and Essaouira for less than $25 a day per person, but some days in the bigger cities ran us upwards of $40 a day (this is for extreme budget backpacking).
+If you’re looking for a little more of a mid-range experience, then budget for at least $50 a day a person.
 Find more information on pricing here.

 No, the Moroccan men are not your friend

 Now I’m not saying that you can’t have a genuine Moroccan friend because you definitely can!
 However, if some strange man in the medina starts randomly approaching you, run for the hills.
 It seems that Morocco is just swarming with “nice guys” that are willing to show you around or assist you in some unwanted way.

 Generally, some young (ish) guy will start talking to you, claiming to be your friend, asking where you’re from, and the list goes on, and on.
 Some of these men are sketchy at first glance, but some could be on their way to the Oscars with their 5-star performance.